- Brand name

 After using PATANOL

-If your doctor tells you to stop using PATANOL or it has passed it expiry date, ask your pharmacist what to do with any that is left over.
+If your doctor tells you to stop using Patanol Eye Drops or they have passed the expiry date, ask your pharmacist what to do with any that is left over.

 What it looks like